 Setting up a Bootable Mac OS X USB Drive with TransMac

-- Click tmsetup.exe on this page and open the TransMac setup wizard to add it to Windows 10.
+- Click tmsetup.exe on the Acute System website and open the TransMac setup wizard to add it to Windows 10.

 - Insert your flash drive into USB port.

 - Open the TransMac software in the snapshot below.
 Note you’ll need to run it as an administrator, so right-click the program icon and select Run as administrator.

 - Then right-click the USB flash drive and select Restore with Disk Image.
 Click Yes on the window that pops up to confirm.